Piotrekszmel/Text-Generation-RNN/README.md

 1) docker build -t [CONTAINER_NAME] [PATH_TO_DOCKERFILE](if it is in Your current directory use ".")
 2) docker run [CONTAINER_NAME]
-3) By deafault Your docker should run on 172.17.0.2:5000.
+3) By default Your docker should run on 172.17.0.2:5000.
 But If it is not working You have to check
 it by using some additinal commands
 4) docker ps -> check Your's container name (they are random generated, last column) **
 5) docker inspect (name from previous command)  **